bcgov/platform-developer-docs/src/docs/automation-and-resiliency/horizontal-and-vertical-autoscaling-demo.md

 Identify deployments in your namespace that you think need a resource increase/decrease

 Follow the steps in [Example Nginx Application Deployment](ExampleAppDeployment.md) and deploy a demo app in your namespace.
-In this Demo, `tats-autoscaling-demo` namespace is used.

 #### Step 2